Alcohol Use Disorder and Alcohol Abuse

 What is Alcohol Abuse?

-Not all people who abuse alcohol become alcoholics, but alcohol abuse by itself can have serious medical effects.
+Not all people who abuse alcohol develop AUD, but alcohol abuse by itself can have serious medical effects.
 Overuse of alcohol is considered to be:

-- more than 3-4 drinks per occasion for women
+- 4 or more drinks per occasion for women

-- more than 4-5 drinks per occasion for men.
+- 5 or more drinks per occasion for men.

 The NIAAA and NIH offer advice on How to Cut Down on Your Drinking.